nus-cs3281/2024/students/ckcherry23/observations.md

 **2.4 To improve: Community management**

 date-fns has a large community and a lot of issues are opened every day.
 However, the 3-5 maintainers of the project do not have the bandwidth to manage all the issues.
 This makes it difficult for new contributors to find issues to work on.
 Moreover, repetitive issues are opened multiple times, leading to duplicated efforts in PRs.
 This is something that can be improved in date-fns.

-Also, since there are too many PRs opened, the maintainers have decided to focus on those PRs that contribute towards the project's immediate needs, which is a good strategy to ensure that the project is moving in the right direction.
+Since there are too many PRs opened, the maintainers have decided to only focus on those PRs that contribute towards the project's long-term goals, which is a good strategy to ensure that the project is moving in the right direction.
 Sometimes, contributors are not responsive to maintainers' feedback and this leads to abandoned PRs.
-Instead of starting from scratch, I learned how to handle abandoned PRs by taking over an abandoned PR and getting it merged.
+Instead of starting from scratch, I learned how to handle abandoned PRs by taking over one and completing the work.

 **2.5 To improve: Documentation contrasts**

-While date-fns has a very comprehensive documentation website, the documentation website repository did not have any contribution guidelines, because it was mainly handled by the core team.
+While date-fns has a very comprehensive documentation website, the [documentation website generator](https://github.com/date-fns/date-fns.org) did not have any contribution guidelines, because it was mainly handled by the core team.
 This made it difficult for me to understand how to contribute to the custom documentation website generator, and I had to reach out to the maintainers for guidance.
 This is understandable as the documentation site generator does not expect much community contributions, but is still something that can be improved in date-fns.

 #### 3. Suggestions for RepoSense